 acting with integrity, at the moment of choice.
 I think is a nice way of describing responsible leadership.
 I guess at the end of the day, it all comes down to taking action, for a better future, for all.

-Since you have been a sustainable leader within a large global organisation, how difficult is it for a sustainable leader to translate this sustainable thinking or act of choosing with integrity, to other senior leadership of an organisation?
+Since you have been a sustainable leader within a large global organization, how difficult is it for a sustainable leader to translate this sustainable thinking or act of choosing with integrity, to other senior leadership of an organization?

 Your comment or question on how to influence other senior business leaders.
 I think that's really where for sustainability leaders, you would like to have people who are influencers, have great influencing skills.
 So, I think it comes down to sitting down with your colleagues and really understand the environmental externalities of your business, both positive and negative, and also understanding the full social footprint you have in your entire value chain, both upstream and downstream.